SpiNNakerManchester/SpiNNaker_PDP2/README.md

 Acknowledgments
 ---------------

-Work on Multi-layer Perceptrons on SpiNNaker started as part of the project 'PDP-squared: Meaningful PDP language models using parallel distributed processors', conducted in collaboration with researchers from the School of Psychology at The University of Manchester.
+The work on this repository started as part of the project 'PDP-squared: Meaningful PDP language models using parallel distributed processors', conducted in collaboration with researchers from the School of Psychology at The University of Manchester.
 The project was supported by EPSRC (the UK Engineering and Physical Sciences Research Council) under grant EP/F03430X/1.
-Ongoing development has been supported by the EU ICT Flagship Human Brain Project under Grants FP7-604102, H2020-720270 and H2020-785907.
+Ongoing development has been supported by the EU ICT Flagship Human Brain Project under Grants FP7-604102, H2020-720270, H2020-785907 and H2020-945539.
 The work of LA Plana is supported by the RAIN Hub, which is funded by the Industrial Strategy Challenge Fund, part of the government’s modern Industrial Strategy.
 The fund is delivered by UK Research and Innovation and managed by EPSRC under grant EP/R026084/1.